-You may have multiple Documents and SOP's documented for your client, but you only want to share certain assets with them to allow them to self-serve.
-Let's assume you want to share 'How to Connect Personal Devices to WiFi', and 'How to Request VPN Access' in the screenshot below with your client user, so they can self serve on these topics.
+You may have multiple Documents and SOPs applicable to specific clients only.
+In this case, you can manually select and share the exact assets they need to perform self-service.
+Let's assume you want to share 'How to Connect Personal Devices to WiFi', and 'How to Request VPN Access' in the screenshot below with your client user.

-You could do this by editing each document and granting access to the MyGlue group you created when you deployed the MyGlue account.
+- Edit each of the documents you wish to share and grant access to the MyGlue group you created when you deployed the MyGlue account.

-Alternatively, you could create a group and drag the documents into it.
+- Alternatively, create a folder and drag the documents into it.

-- Add the MyGlue group or users you want to give access to, and click Save.
+- In the MyGlue Groups field, search for the MyGlue folder or users you want to give access to.
+Click Save.

 MyGlue users managing their own permissions

 MyGlue users can also self-manage their security permissions.
 Your clients are able to create, edit, and update their own groups and security permissions.
 By self-servicing these actions, your IT admin can focus instead on delivering higher, more complex-level services for your clients.